The Importance of a Healthy Gut

 Try your very best to get 7-8 hours of sleep, if you have trouble you can try using herbal teas, essential oils or a sound machine to help calm you before bed.

 My favorite method to promote sleep is drinking lemon balm tea and diffusing valerian, vetiver or lavender in my diffuser at night.
+There are some other teas such as chamomile tea and lavender tea, and you can try using a lavender essential oil roll on.
+I also am a big fan of Mary Ruth’s Nighttime Multimineral.

 3. Stay hydrated